VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 		'%PASSWORD%')
 ```

-The app is verifying whether the user really owns the provided email address and getting a temporary token for public key registration on the Public Keys Service.
+The app is verifying whether the user really owns the provided email address and getting a temporary token for a public key registration on the Public Keys Service.

 ```python
 verifyResponse = virgil_hub.identity.verify('email',